Avicii Invector

-AVICII Invector is a 2019 multi-player music video game developed by Swedish studio Hello There Games with Wired Productions, in memory of Swedish DJ Avicii, who died in April 2018.
+Avicii Invector is a 2019 music video game developed by Swedish studio Hello There Games with Wired Productions, in memory of Swedish DJ Avicii, who died in April 2018.
 The game was released on 10 December 2019 for PlayStation 4, Xbox One, and Microsoft Windows.
 An "Encore Edition" featuring an additional 10 tracks, which is also available separately as DLC for existing owners, was released on 8 September 2020 on all existing platforms, and Nintendo Switch.
 The game was originally released for PlayStation 4 on December 6, 2017 as "Invector", with only 22 tracks.
 The 2019 version was given for free to owners of the original version.
 The game was later re-released on Stadia on March 1, 2021.
 A version for Meta Quest 2 released on January 27, 2022.

 Gameplay

-AVICII Invector allows the player to journey across six different worlds.
+Avicii Invector allows the player to journey across six different worlds.
 The player has to race through the music track and is tasked with matching the "musical beat".
-AVICII Invector features 25 of Avicii's songs.
+The game features 25 of Avicii's songs.
 Encore Edition featured 35 of Avicii's songs, added 10 songs (including "Peace of Mind", "Freak" and the chart topping "SOS") and a new world.

-Was added On 10 December 2019 as a release of Avicii Invector (Originally it was "Invector" for PS4).

-Was added On 8 September 2020 as a release of Encore Edition.